taltech-coding/javadoc/Map.rst

 			balls.put(1, count + 1); // overwriting the current value with a new one.

-			// in order to get all values we have to cycle through the map and add all values together int sum = 0;
+			// in order to get all values we have to cycle through the map and add all values together
+			// this again can be done on all the previously mentioned ways. int sum = 0;
 			for (Entry<Integer, Integer> entry : balls.entrySet()) {
 				sum += entry.getValue();